kevindoole/udacity_p4/README.md

 One solution to this problem would be to create a Datastore kind called SessionType, which ConferenceSessions would descend from.
-In this way, it would be possible to query for conference sessions where the descendant is a particular session type, and the time is before 7pm.
+In this way, it would be possible to query for conference sessions which descend from a particular session type, and the time is before 7pm.

 Another option is to query for all sessions at a particular time, and then apply the type filter programatically after all records have been